 - Second Prelude: Otto Klemperer, conductor.
-Orchestrated by David Broekman. - An American in Paris: Nathaniel Shilkret, conductor. - Selected Songs: Gladys Swarthout, Fred Astaire and Al Jolson, introduced by George Jessel. - Concerto in F: Oscar Levant, soloist; Charles Previn, conductor. - Gershuin Medley: Nathaniel Finston, conductor. - Selections from "Porgy and Bess": Lily Pons with Alexander Steinert, conductor; Hall Johnson Choir; Todd Duncan, Anne Brown and Ruby Elzy, soloists. - Rhapsody in Blue: Jose Iturbi, soloist and conductor.
+Orchestrated by David Broekman. - An American in Paris: Nathaniel Shilkret, conductor. - Selected Songs: Gladys Swarthout, Fred Astaire and Al Jolson, introduced by George Jessel. - Concerto in F: Oscar Levant, soloist; Charles Previn, conductor. - Gershwin Medley: Nathaniel Finston, conductor. - Selections from "Porgy and Bess": Lily Pons with Alexander Steinert, conductor; Hall Johnson Choir; Todd Duncan, Anne Brown and Ruby Elzy, soloists. - Rhapsody in Blue: Jose Iturbi, soloist and conductor.

-SERIOUS

-MUSIC (Continued) EVERYBODY'S MUSIC
+SERIOUS MUSIC (Continued) EVERYBODY'S MUSIC 3:00-4:00 p.m.
+EACH SUNDAY

-3:00-4:00 p.m.
-Each sunday Howard Barlow conducts the Columb Symphony Orchestra, and Henry M. Nee is commentator on this program of fir music for the layman.
-The series presen in September the world premiere of the fifth of the six American works commisioned especially for radio by the Columb Composers Commission.
+Howard Barlow conducts the Columb Symphony Orchestra, and Henry M. Nee is commentator on this program of fit music for the layman.
+The series presen in September the world premiere of the fifth of the six American works commissioned especially for radio by the Columb Composers Commission.

-SEPTEMBER 5: An all Mendelssohn progra -the "Fingal's Cave" Overture and d "Scotch" Symphony.
+SEPTEMBER 5: An all Mendelssohn progra -the "Fingal's Cave" Overture and the "Scotch" Symphony.

-- SEPTEMBER 12: Mozart's Overture "Th Abduction from the Seraglio," th Johann Strauss "Emperor Waltz," ar the Sibelius Symphony No. 4. - SEPTEMBER 19: Howard Hansen has bee invited to conduct the world premie of his Symphony No. 3, the fifth C lumbia Composers Commission wor Mr. Hansen is head of the Eastma School of Music in Rochester. - SEPTEMBER 26: Howard Barlow devotes the entire hour to a single work, the "Symphonie Fantastique" by Hector Berlioz.
+SEPTEMBER 12: Mozart's Overture "The Abduction from the Seraglio," the Johann Strauss "Emperor Waltz," are the Sibelius Symphony No. 4.

+SEPTEMBER 19: Howard Hansen has bee invited to conduct the world premie of his Symphony No. 3, the fifth Columbia Composers Commission wor Mr. Hansen is head of the Eastma School of Music in Rochester.

+SEPTEMBER 26: Howard Barlow devotes the entire hour to a single work, the "Symphonic Fantastique" by Hector Berlioz.
-SERIOUS GUEST CONDUCTORS MUSIC 8:00-9:00 p.m.
-EACH THURSDAY

-This series presents gifted directors with the Columbia Concert Orchestra.
+SERIOUS MUSIC GUEST CONDUCTORS 8:00-9:00 p.m.
+EACH THURSDAY This series presents gifted directors with the Columbia Concert Orchestra.
 Each conductor will include on his program one or more orchestral novelty.

-- SEPTEMBER 2: Fritz Mabler Takes the Baton.
-Mozart's Overture to "The Marriage of Figaro" and the Linz Symphony; Handel's Concerto Grosso No. 6; and Ernst Toch's "Bunte Suite." - SEPTEMBER 9: Nicolai Berezowski Takes the Baton.
-Bach's Brandenburg Concerto No. 4; the premiere broadcast of the conductor's "Introduction and Allegro"; Grieg's Symphonic Dance in A Minor and Mozart's Haffner Symphony. - SEPTEMBER 16: Victor Bay Takes the Baton.
-Rondo Passacaglia by Couperin, Purcell's King Arthur Suite, Six Italian Dance Tunes arranged by Peter Warlock, and Stravinsky's "Appolon Musagete" ballet music. - SEPTEMBER 23: Vittorio Giannini Takes the Baton.
+Mozart's Overture to "The Marriage of Figaro" and the Linz Symphony; Handel's Concerto Grosso No. 6; and Ernst Toch's "Bunte Suite."

+SEPTEMBER 9: Nicolai Berezowski Takes the Baton.
+Bach's Brandenburg Concerto No. 4; the premiere broadcast of the conductor's "Introduction and Allegro"; Grieg's Symphonic Dance in A Minor and Mozart's Haffner Symphony.

+Rondo Passacaglia by Couperin, Purcell's King Arthur Suite, Six Italian Dance Tunes arranged by Peter Warlock, and Stravinsky's "Appolon Musagete" ballet music.

+SEPTEMBER 23: Vittorio Giannini Takes the Baton.
 The series is concluded with this program of Wagner's "Sigfried Idyll," the premiere of the conductor's Prelude and Fugue and his "April Nocturne" from the Cantata Primavera; and works by Frescobaldi, Pergolesi and Respighi.

-SERIOUS MUSIC (Continued) WALBERG BROW'N STRINGS 10:30-11:00 a.m.
-EACH SUNDAY
+WALBERG BROWN STRINGS

-Starting September 26 the string quarte headed by Walberg Brown, musical directo: of W'GAR, Columbia's station in Cleve land, will present a new series of concer music.
+Starting September 26 the string quarte headed by Walberg Brown, musical director of WGAR, Columbia's station in Cleve land, will present a new series of concermusic.
 Members of the quartet are all mu sicians in the Cleveland Symphony Or chestra.